chinmayhad/Clojure_Data_Management_Prototype/README.md

 # Data Management App Prototype in **Clojure**

-This app reads data from 3 different files.
+This app reads data from 3 different text files.
-Displays data that is read from files.
+On selection of appropriate menus, displays data that is read from files.
-For menus that require special processing on data read from files, it performs multiple calculations combining data from multiple files.
+For menus that require special processing on data read from files, it performs multiple calculations combining and manipulating data from multiple files.
-The results obtained are given as input to another function as input.
+The results obtained from one function are given as input to another function.

 As **Clojure** is a **functional programming language**, I intended to use more functional style programming constructs like **recursion** or leveraging full potential of the *apply-to-all* style functions (e.g, map, reduce, filters).